 For many years, in common with many parish church choirs of the early 20th century, the choir was all male, consisting of boy trebles, and men singing the alto, tenor and bass parts.
 In the 1950s, the PCC voted to admit women into the choir.
 Towards the 1980s, the choir became an all-female choir.

 Sadly, in the latter part of the twentieth century, choral singing in parish churches became rarer, and during the 1990s, like many Anglican churches, St. Paul’s lost its choir and was without a choir for a number of years.
 However, the choir was reinstated in 2017 by Elliott Walker, the current Director of Music.
 The current choir is made up of enthusiatic and committed adult singers.

-During services, the choir leads the congregational singing of the hymns and usually sings an anthem during communion.
+During services, the choir leads the congregational singing of the hymns and usually sings an anthem or hymn during communion.
 SInce its reintroduction, the choir has expanded its repertoire and is continually looking to add new pieces.

 The Gentlemen of St Paul's Choir in the early 20th Century.

-The Director of Music is always keen to hear from prospective members of the choir.
+We are always keen to hear from prospective members of the choir.